arusheea/gwctraining/css/ReadMe.md

 - `border-width`: Specifies the width of a border with some unit.
 There are also specific properties for the left, right, bottom and top border's width.
 - `border-color`: Specifies the color of the border.
 There are also specific properties for the left, right, bottom and top border's color.
 - `border-style`: Specifies the type of border (none, hidden, solid, dotted, dashed, double etc.) There are also specific properties for the left, right, bottom and top border's style.
-- `border`: Like background, border can be used to specify several properties that can also be specified separately, however I usually prefer using the border tag to specify everything, like this: `border-width border-style border-color`.
+- `border`: Like background, border can be used to specify several properties that can also be specified separately, however I usually prefer using the border tag to specify everything, like this: `border-width border-style border-color` in any order.
 The only case where this is not as useful is when we need variable border widths on different sides.
 - `border-radius`: This defines the curve radius of the element's corners.
 We can provide oen value (applied on all corners), two values (first for top-left, bottom-right and second for top-right, bottom-left), three values (first for top-left, second for top-right, bottom-left, and third for bottom-right), and four values (for top-left, top-right, bottom-right, bottom-left respectively).
 There are also specific properties for the top-left, top-right, bottom-left and bottom-right border radii.
 - `border-collapse`: This is primarily useful for tables because once we put a border value for tables, and their lines actually show up, they are double lines usually.
 Border collapse makes these double lines coverge into single lines for clean tables.
 The value just has to be set to 'collapse'.